Why Do My Boobs Hurt When I’m Not Pregnant? | Clear, Honest Answers

 Hormonal changes can cause breast tenderness.

-Stress may lead to breast discomfort.
+Stress may contribute to breast discomfort indirectly.

 Medications can trigger breast pain as a side effect.